The 2024 application is now live!

 Over the course of 10 days, you will develop key leadership skills, unlocking personal and professional growth through first-person insight into real-life industry challenges.
 You’ll learn in an intellectually rigorous environment, with hands-on projects and real-life consulting opportunities.

-Participants have a unique Johns Hopkins Carey Business School experience with exposure to current leadership practices and models such as design thinking, case training and competitions, roundtable discussions with alumni, project-based learning opportunities to work on problems faced by local businesses, and one-on-one training with Carey Business School experts, along with engaging community leaders and diverse perspectives in Baltimore City.
-The week culminates with students presenting their findings and recommendations via an actual case analysis to a panel of expert judges from a local sponsoring organization.
+In this program, you’ll get a glimpse of what an MBA program at the Johns Hopkins Carey Business School is really like.
+You’ll participate in case training and competitions, roundtable discussions with alumni, and project-based learning opportunities with local businesses.
+You will benefit from one-on-one training with Carey Business School experts and engaging community leaders of diverse perspectives.
+The program concludes with teams presenting findings and recommendations in an actual case analysis to a panel of expert judges from a sponsoring organization.

 Participants are selected based on academic achievement, demonstrated leadership, and personal characteristics.
 Because the Summer Business Academy is designed to help promote educational diversity and opportunity in business, we also take into consideration additional criteria of the applicant:

 - Identifies as the first family member to attend college, business school, or graduate school

 - Attends one of the following institutions: HBCU, Hispanic Serving Institution, Minority Serving Institution, Tribal College, Women's College/University, or a community college as part of a four-year degree